sorare/api/README.md

 {"access_token":"....","token_type":"Bearer","expires_in":7200,"refresh_token":"...","scope":"public","created_at":1639608238}
 ```

-You can then use the `access_token` like you would use a JWT token:
+You can then use the `access_token` the same way you would use a JWT token:

 ```bash
 curl 'https://api.sorare.com/graphql' \